 A/B testing is a crucial asset when retargeting too.
 It’s worth noting, when retargeting it’s more important to mix up creative than when producing traditional or targeted ads.
 Retargeter tested this using client data: “In our experience, weve found that performance does decrease when you fail to update creative.”
 According to its study, click-through rates decrease by almost 50% after five months of running the same ads!
 Therefore it is imperative to apply A/B testing to make sure your ads are relevant and the best that they can possibly be.
 After all conversions are the name of the game when retargeting!

 The same is true when running an online marketing campaign too.
 Whatever stage your campaign is focused, use A/B testing to producing display advertising that is revenant to it.
 If you want someone to convert, then use A/B testing to discover the ideal creative to make that a reality.
 The fact is, build in A/B testing the easy way into display ad production and you reap the rewards.

 Ease of use has to be a priority for A/B testing.
 It is now a fundamental function for marketers.
 Luckily, with Bannerflow’s set of tools, it’s simple.
 This means you can look forward to analysing, modifying, and maximising engagement on every single one of your campaigns.

 But that’s not all!
 Future A/B testing looks set to go to the next level, with Dynamic Creative Optimization (DCO) predicted to gain traction.
 Imagine using display ad technology that automates A/B testing and uses algorithms to determine how to serve ads that perform better!

-Why not request a trial to see how Bannerflow can change your online display campaigns for the better?
+Why not request a demo to see how Bannerflow can change your online display campaigns for the better?